 This is a difficult question to answer – it really depends what kind of traveler you are.
 All 3 of the Gili islands are very small and you can do all the things I mentioned above in probably 2 days.
 If you’re the type of person who needs constant entertainment and something new to do every day, you’ll probably be bored after 2-3 days.

 But if you’re just looking to chill out and don’t mind repeating the same thing, then you’ll enjoy your time in the Gilis.
 That’s why many visitors have ended up staying long-term in the Gilis.
 I stayed for 4 days and I found it to be just the right amount.

 What else can you do while in this part of Indonesia?

 Update: Mount Rinjani is currently closed for hikers, only one trail is open for public.
 Check my Rinjani blog post for the latest update.

 If you are spending time in the area for a long time, you can also consider going back to Lombok main island and challenge yourself to climb Rinjani, the second highest volcano in Indonesia.
 You can read all about my experience of climbing Rinjani here!

 Bali needs no introduction – and only a short ferry ride away from Lombok!
+Check out my complete Bali Guide here.
 You can spend some time partying in Seminyak, climb yet another active volcano Mount Batur (there are tons of active volcanoes in Indonesia), or go rice-terrace trekking in Ubud.